andreD96/Sortasaurus-Rex/README.md

 This script classifies files in a specified directory into predefined categories based on their extensions.
 It uses multithreading to speed up the classification process and provides real-time progress updates using a progress bar.
 The script ensures that the source directory exists and is not empty before processing, and handles errors gracefully.

 ## Features
+## Features

-- **Automatic File Classification:** Automatically categorizes files based on their extensions.
+- **Intelligent File Classification:** Automatically categorizes files into Images, PDFs, Datasets, Videos & ShortVids, and Other.
-- **Multithreading:** Utilizes `ThreadPoolExecutor` to classify files in parallel for faster processing.
+- **High-Performance:** Utilizes multithreading via `ThreadPoolExecutor` for parallel processing.
-- **Progress Bar:** Uses `tqdm` to display a real-time progress bar during the classification process.
+- **Real-Time Progress:** Displays a live progress bar using `tqdm`.
-- **Robust Path Handling:** Utilizes `pathlib` for handling file and directory paths.
+- **Robust File Handling:** Uses `pathlib` for cross-platform compatibility.
-- **Error Handling:** Provides detailed error messages and handles common file operation errors like `FileNotFoundError` and `PermissionError`.
+- **Error Management:** Gracefully handles and logs common file operation errors.
+- **Comprehensive Logging:** Records detailed process information and errors to both console and file.

 ## Prerequisites